Published October 3, 2025 · Updated July 3, 2026

 Why is my almond flour coating falling off?

-The most common culprit is wet chicken.
-Make sure you pat each tender completely dry before dipping in egg.
-Also, press the almond flour coating firmly onto the chicken and let coated tenders rest for 10-15 minutes before cooking.
+The most common cause is wet chicken, so pat each tender completely dry before dipping it in egg.
+Press the almond flour on firmly and let the coated tenders rest for 10 to 15 minutes before cooking so the crust can set.

 The internal temperature should reach 165°F (74°C).
-If you don’t have a meat thermometer, cut into the thickest tender—the meat should be white throughout with no pink remaining and the juices should run clear.
+If you do not have a thermometer, cut into the thickest tender: the meat should be white throughout with no pink, and the juices should run clear.

-These Almond Flour Chicken Tenders prove that managing blood sugar doesn’t mean giving up on crispy, satisfying comfort food.
-With 82% fewer net carbs than traditional breaded chicken and a coating that actually stays crunchy, they’re a game-changer for keto, diabetic, and gluten-free eaters alike.
-Make a double batch this weekend—your future self will thank you when lunch is already prepped and ready to reheat.
+These low carb chicken tenders prove that crispy, satisfying comfort food still has a place in a keto or diabetic-friendly kitchen.
+With 82% fewer net carbs than traditional breaded chicken and a coating that actually stays crunchy, they work for keto, gluten-free, and dairy-free eaters alike.
+Make a double batch this weekend and your future self will thank you when lunch is already prepped and ready to reheat.